vhcent/Pong-Game/README.md

 # Pong Game

-Pong Game for 2 players made with pygame in Python.\n Player 1 plays with 'W' and 'S' and Player 2 plays with 'UP' and 'DOWN'.
+Pong Game for 2 players made with pygame in Python.<br />
+Player 1 plays with 'W' and 'S' and Player 2 plays with 'UP' and 'DOWN'.